okstring/da_gen/README.md

 dagen User -j
 ```

-This applies the json_serializable template only to the DTO class:
+This applies the json_serializable template to the DTO class:

 ```dart
 // lib/data/dto/user_dto.dart